Volvo XC60 review

 The Volvo XC60 is very comfortable and quiet inside, and its efficient range of engines will keep your bank manager happy.
 Unfortunately, the Volvo XC60's electric power steering feels artificially heavy and gives very little feedback on twisty roads, but the 4x4 version is surprisingly capable off-road.

 While it may not be able rival a Range Rover Evoque for go-anywhere ability, the AWD Volvo XC60 is more than capable of tackling muddy country lanes and flooded roads thanks to its four-wheel drive system, high ground clearance, strong diesel engine and hill descent control.

 The Volvo XC60's new eight-speed automatic gearbox is a big improvement on the old transmission, which was jerky and slow to respond.
 However, it's still not quite as slick as the automatic gearbox in the BMW X3.

 The Volvo XC60's high driving position gives great comfort and visibility, and grip is good, too.
 The pedals are light, but the weak spring in the clutch on manual models takes some getting used to.
-The steering is oddly weighted at times and when fitted with larger alloy wheels, bumps and motorway expansion joints can send big judders into the cabin.
+The steering is oddly weighted at times and when the XC60 is fitted with larger alloy wheels, bumps and motorway expansion joints can send big judders into the cabin.